Even (Former) Presidents Have To Go To Jury Duty

 Imagine a former president telling a fellow juror with whom he disagreed, "Oh yeah?
 And how many electoral votes did you win?"

-"The obverse concern," says Scott Turow, "is that one or two jurors would disagree with the president, just because they disagreed with him on other matters, increasing the possibility of deadlock."
+"The obverse concern," says Turow, "is that one or two jurors would disagree with the president just because they disagreed with him on other matters, increasing the possibility of deadlock."

 But in just showing up for jury duty, former presidents say something vital about the political system in which they were briefly privileged to occupy the highest rung.
 Presidents have extra responsibilities, many of which most of us can't imagine.
 But they have no special privileges.
 They are elected to uphold the law, not be above it.
 As Justice Felix Frankfurter said, "In a democracy, the highest office is the office of citizen."